Steve Carlton

 On August 18, 1981, Tom Seaver of the Reds and Steve Carlton of the Phillies faced off at Riverfront Stadium.
 It was a historic pitching matchup, the first time in baseball history both starters had 200 wins and 3,000 strikeouts.
 Seaver entered with 252 wins and 3,041 strikeouts, while Carlton had 2

-Carlton set the Senior Circuit mark for career strikeouts in 1981, a record he still holds
+Carlton set the Senior Circuit mark for career strikeouts in 1981; he still holds the record

-Carlton set the Senior Circuit mark for career strikeouts in 1981, a record he still holds
+Carlton set the Senior Circuit mark for career strikeouts in 1981; he still holds the record

 When Steve Carlton fanned his 3,128th batter on September 21, 1981, he surpassed Bob Gibson as the National League’s all time leader in strikeouts.
 Lefty was far from done.
 By the time he hung up his spikes in 1989, Carlton has exactly 4,000 strikeouts as a Senior Circuit hurler.
 His NL record